frankc60/jStrip/README.md

 [![Coverage Status](https://coveralls.io/repos/github/frankc60/jStrip/badge.svg)](https://coveralls.io/github/frankc60/jStrip)
 [![Join the chat at https://gitter.im/jStrip_npm/Lobby](https://badges.gitter.im/jStrip_npm/Lobby.svg)](https://gitter.im/jStrip_npm/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-jStrip let's you easily grab data from the web or from text and apply multiple filters to change the data to your liking, it then gets returned to you asynchronously.
+jStrip let's you easily grab data from the web or from text and apply multiple filters to change the data to your liking, it then gets returned to you asynchronously. jStrip also works with `json` formats.

-**New** `v 2.x` now comes with chainable methods and event handlers.
-New features being added regularly. *To keep your `v 1.x` code working as before, please read the Migration section below.*
+Since `v 2.x` chainable methods and event handlers have been added, with new features being added regularly. *To keep your `v 1.x` code working as before, please read the Migration section below.*

 ## Example